PrismarineJS/mineflayer/README.markdown

 1. Install prerequisites:

-		$ sudo apt-get install qt4-dev-tools
+		sudo apt-get install qt4-dev-tools

 2. Create a build folder OUTSIDE the source code tree:

-		$ mkdir ../mineflayer-build
+		mkdir ../mineflayer-build
-		$ cd ../mineflayer-build/
+		cd ../mineflayer-build/

 3. Configure with script debugging support (recommended):

-		$ qmake ../mineflayer/mineflayer.pro
+		qmake ../mineflayer/mineflayer.pro

 OR configure headless which removes any dependency on an X server:

-		$ EXTRA_CONFIG=headless qmake ../mineflayer/mineflayer.pro
+		EXTRA_CONFIG=headless qmake ../mineflayer/mineflayer.pro

 4. Build everything:

-		$ make
+		make

-5. Optionally install libmineflayer-core.so to /usr/lib:
+5. Optionally install `libmineflayer-core.so` to `/usr/lib`:

-		$ INSTALL_ROOT=/usr sudo make install
+		INSTALL_ROOT=/usr sudo make install

-		if you don't do this, you'll have to put the directory containing the .so in the LD_LIBRARY_PATH variable whenever you run mineflayer.
+If you don't do this, you'll have to put the directory containing the .so in the `LD_LIBRARY_PATH` variable whenever you run mineflayer.

 ### Mac: